 If you like this app, consider buying me a drink:

 A quick overview of how the app works and what it's capable of:

 Besides the always visible stuff (gear, speed and rpm light), the app is divided into five sections, contents of which can be switched either by mouse or by keyboard (Alt + A to switch between sections, Alt + S to toggle available data in the selected section).

 First section is timings.
 Here, you can toggle current lap time, last lap time, best lap time and personal best lap time.
 Of course, keeping with tradition of RaceEssentials, lap validity is monitored and personal best laps are saved accross sessions.

 Second section is deltas.
-You're provided with advanced delta calculation using normalized spline position and interpolation, and you can toggle between delta best and delta personal best, and a bit more simple distance and speed based deltas to car in front/behind.
+You're provided with advanced delta calculation using normalized spline position and interpolation for delta best and delta personal best, and a bit more simple distance and speed based deltas to car in front/behind.
 There's also a delta pacing indicator, showing you whether you're gaining or losing time at any particular moment (delta best and delta personal best only).